From Bolivar to Chavez, Venezuelans feast on the arepa

 Arepas there are baked and filled with much healthier avocado, caprese salad and grilled cheeses.
 Rinanza believes the arepa's success is down to its flexibility.

-"You don't get bored as quickly as with a hamburger or a sandwich," he says, pointing toward the array of fillings on his counter.
+"You don't get bored as quickly as with a hamburger or a sandwich," he says, pointing towards the array of fillings on his counter.

 "SOCIALIST" AREPAS